Updated on 22 November 2021

 Working out which transactions are subject to notification

 There are no financial thresholds for notification or de minimis exemptions.
-The concept of a "Trigger Event" is relatively widely defined; although mandatory notification only applies to acquisitions of businesses and not asset acquisitions (see "voluntary notification" below).
+The concept of a "Trigger Event" is relatively widely defined; although mandatory notification only applies to acquisitions of businesses and not asset acquisitions (see "voluntary notification" at section 5 below).

 Given the wide range of transactions that could be caught, the focus for jurisdictional purposes will primarily be on the nature of the underlying business or asset in which the interest is being acquired (and whether it falls within or is closely linked to the list of activities the Government is concerned about – see above).